Here is a bargain stock you should look at : Abercrombie & Fitch Co. (ANF)

 Abercrombie & Fitch Co.
 (NYSE:ANF) trade information

-Sporting 1.53% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 23 when the ANF stock price touched $15.93- or saw a rise of 0.13%.
-Year-to-date, Abercrombie & Fitch Co. shares have moved -7.98%, while the 5-day performance has seen it change 1.73%.
+Despite being -1.32% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 23 when the ANF stock price touched $15.93- or saw a rise of 6.34%.
+Year-to-date, Abercrombie & Fitch Co. shares have moved -13.71%, while the 5-day performance has seen it change -0.93%.
 Over the past 30 days, the shares of Abercrombie & Fitch Co.
-(NYSE:ANF) have changed 9.12%.
-Short interest in the company has seen 9.75 Million shares shorted with days to cover at 3.95.
+(NYSE:ANF) have changed 2.12%.
+Short interest in the company has seen 10.55 Million shares shorted with days to cover at 4.31.

+Wall Street analysts have a consensus price target for the stock at $14.55, which means that the shares’ value could jump -2.48% from current levels.
+The projected low price target is $9 while the price target rests at a high of $20.
+In that case, then, we find that the current price level is +34.05% off the targeted high while a plunge would see the stock lose -39.68% from current levels.

 Abercrombie & Fitch Co.
 (ANF) estimates and forecasts